Climate Model Summary

 The Bureau of Meteorology's climate model generates a six-month forecast for the NINO and IOD indices each fortnight.

-The most recent model run (generated 6 October) indicates the central tropical Pacific will warm, with NINO3.4 temperatures meeting El Niño thresholds during October and maintaining them throughout summer.
-For the IOD, the Bureau's model suggests the index will continue to exceed the positive IOD threshold in October and return to neutral values by summer.
+The most recent model run (generated 1 December) indicates the central tropical Pacific will remain above the El Nino threshold throughout the outlook period.
+For the IOD, the Bureau's model suggests the positive IOD event currently underway will decay in December.

 The forecast values, shown below in bold, are for the model's ensemble mean.